 If you live in or near a city, no doubt you have used apps like Uber, Lyft, or Grab to book a taxi.
 These services depend on GPS + mapping technology to match their drivers and customers in real time.
 This is often made possible through the Google Maps API - which also provides data to calculate directions, distances, and pricing.
 Without these API connections, each of these apps would have to create their own mapping systems!

-In crypto, you'll often come across public APIs, used to provide real-time market data.
-Services from crypto tax apps to portfolio trackers allow for aggregating this public data - including an asset price, trading volume on said asset, and much more - from multiple exchanges.
+In crypto, you'll often come across public APIs that are used to provide real-time market data.
+Services from cryptocurrency tax apps to portfolio trackers allow for aggregating this public data - including an digital asset's price, trading volume on said asset, and much more - from multiple exchanges.

 Varying levels of permissions can be assigned to each set of keys you create, so be sure to limit them only to what you plan to use to best ensure your privacy and security.

 As you can see from the image above, we use API connections to link your exchange account and enable trading directly from the Quadency platform.
 It may sound complex, but this simple setup process only takes a couple of minutes - even for novice, less tech-savvy traders.
 All you need to do is: